FrancisEmpleo/blog/_posts/2017-6-16-SimpleCrudApp.md

 13. Press F5 to run the app.
 You can access the page using the URL localhost:portnumber/Students, where portnumber is automatically given whenever you run the app so you only need to append "/Students" in the url.

 ## **Summary**
 So what do you think of C# ASP.Net MVC??
-For me it is great especially when your team is using Agile development method, well obviously such frameworks are prevailing nowadays.
+For me it's great and useful in small to large scale projects.
+More importantly if you or your team are required to do rapid development.
 If you want to download the source file just click the button below and I hope you guys learned the objective of this tut and see you again on my next post!!
 Adios!

 [Download Source](http://raw.githubusercontent.com/FrancisEmpleo/blog/gh-pages/uploaded_apps/CrudApp.rar){: .btn}